 COVID-19 Testing for Asymptomatic Patients (no symptoms)

 - Testing for asymptomatic patients (no symptoms) is by appointment only.
-75 appointments are available per day, Monday through Saturday.
+Appointments are available Monday through Saturday.
 Appointments must be scheduled 1 day in advance and are available up to 6 days in advance.
 View and schedule an appointment for elective testing by clicking here.

 - Open to all asymptomatic individuals seeking COVID-19 testing